jeyakatsa/Ecare/Readme.md

 ### Mechanics:

 Unlike other exchange rate systems, ECARE's system isn't based on the market caps of the tokens, but is based solely on wallet balances and tokens.
-Thus, the mechanics that helps it remain immune to bear-markets are composed from its cross-pollination exchange system.
+Thus, the mechanics that helps its tokens rise and maintain value are composed from its cross-pollination exchange system.

 #### Cross-pollination exchange system: